openshift/openshift-origin-design/web-console/knikubevirt/Create-vm/create-vm.md

 If a PXE-capable NIC cannot be found, one will be automatically created with the name “PXE” and selected by default.

-## Operating System
+## Operating System field

-Recommended minor operating system version
+Recommended minor version editing

 ![OS](img/Step-1-basic-Operating-system-1.png)